grzegorz914/homebridge-enphase-envoy/README.md

 ### Configuration
 * Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.
 * Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
-* The sample configuration can be edited and used manually as an alternative.
+* The `sample-config.json` can be edited and used manually as an alternative.
-* See the `sample-config.json` file example or copy the example below into your config.json file, making the apporpriate changes before saving it.
 * Be sure to always make a backup copy of your config.json file before making any changes to it.

 <p align="left">